 </cputune>

 This pins the VM’s 4 vCPUs to host cores 4-7, with emulator threads on cores 0-1.
-Combined with isolcpus in your kernel parameters, you get near-bare-metal latency.
+Combine that with isolcpus in your kernel parameters and the latency gets close to bare metal.

 Declarative VM Management on NixOS

-Here’s where NixOS shines.
+Here’s where NixOS pulls ahead of a generic Linux box running libvirt.
 You can define VMs declaratively:

 {